 Public Service Loan Forgiveness (PSLF) programs

-It mainly provided towards the spouse of a military member who is working in a government or non-government organization.
+It is mainly provided towards the spouse of a military member who is working in a government or non-government organization.
 The loan can be forgiven after qualifying 120 payments and the payment should be made as working as a full-time employer.

 Certain private organizations are qualified for this but only under certain services.